Nef10/SwiftBeanCount/Sources/SwiftBeanCountSheetSync/SwiftBeanCountSheetSync.docc/SwiftBeanCountSheetSync.md

 | `Payor` or `Who paid` | The name of the person who made the payment.
 Payment will be allocated based on if this name matches the `name` configured in the ledger |
 | `Share Other Person` | The share owed by the person who did **not** pay.
 See [Supported Number Formats](#supported-number-formats) |

 > Note: The share amount format does not contain a total-amount column.
-When the `name` person paid, the library assumes an **equal split** and derives the total as `2 × Share Other Person`.
-Both parties therefore always carry the same share amount in this format.
+When the `name` person paid, the library derives the total as `2 × Share Other Person` (an equal-split assumption).
+If a matching ledger transaction already exists — identified by payee, date, and the share amount fitting within the actual total — the actual amounts from the ledger are preserved.
+Only truly new transactions use the equal-split estimate.

 ### Supported Number Formats